scaleton-co/token-contract/ft/Standard-draft.md

 1. decrease jetton amount on burner wallet by `amount` and send notification to jetton master with information about burn.

-2. Send all excesses of incoming message coins to `response_destination` with the following layout:
+2. Jetton master should send all excesses of incoming message coins to `response_destination` with the following layout:

     TL-B schema: `excesses#d53276db query_id:uint64 = InternalMsgBody;`